SBSEDV/input-converter-bundle/README.md

 ---

-### URLEncoded Converter Information
+## **URLEncoded Converter Information**

 By default, the `urlencoded_converter` is disabled because `Symfony\Component\HttpFoundation\Request::createFromGlobals()` has the same functionality.

-Because the vast majority of symfony applications boot up the framework in a way that creates the Request object with this static method, this bundles disables its functionality by default to avoid the extra work.
+The vast majority of symfony applications boot up the framework in a way that creates the Request object with this static method.
+Because of this, the bundle disables its functionality by default to avoid unneccessary work.

-In case you boot symfony without calling this method (e.g. in a runtime like Swoole), you can enable it manually in the bundles config file.
+In case you boot symfony without calling this method (e.g. in a runtime like [Swoole](https://github.com/php-runtime/swoole)), you can enable the functionality manually in the bundles config file.